snehil20/python/README.md

 Mahindra.py: Sollution for the interview programming question in Tech Mahindra 2021

 stock_predictor is a machine learning model for predicting future stocks

+Image_identifier.py is a machine learning model based on basic nueral networks.
+Which can be use for both image identification and image scanning.